 Then I added side art, replaced the t-molding, control panel art, instruction card, speaker panel decal, buttons, and installed new coin mechs.
 I also installed a high score save that adds attract sounds.

-The game spent some time in my upstairs game room, but some local arcade collectors and I run a semi-annual Donkey Kong competition called The Knock Off (I’ll post more about that someday), and after taking my machine up and down the stairs a couple of times, I decided to park it where it now resides: under the TV in my Pirate Bar.
+The game spent some time in my upstairs game room, but some local arcade collectors and I run a semi-annual Donkey Kong competition called The Knock Off (I’ll post more about that someday), and after taking my machine up and down the stairs a couple of times, I decided to park it under the TV in my Pirate Bar.